tony4d/sugar/README.md

 ## Enabling sugar in your web pages

+1. Add sugarfif.html to the root of your domain(s) where you serve your html pages

-Include the js library
+2. Include the js library

 ```html
 <script src="sugarads.js"></script>
 ```

-Define your js ad urls
+3. Define your js ad urls

 ```html
 <script>